Defining Activity Groups

 • Read & write access gives users assigned to that group the ability to edit the data.
 Only one group assigned to a table can have read/write access.

 An important consideration with activity groups is that if you decide to use them, you must assign activity groups to every table in an activity in order for those tables to be visible to users in projects that use those activities.
-If a table in an activity has no activity groups assigned, the only way it will be visible to any user in a project is if they are assigned to the activity at the general level, which defeats the purpose of having the finer control activity groups provide.
+If a table in an activity has no activity groups assigned, the only way it will be visible to any user in a project is if they are assigned to the activity at the general level.

 The rest of this topic describes activity groups in more detail.
 It is divided into: